valkey-io/valkey-doc/commands/hotkeys-get.md

 Returns the hottest keys observed during the last completed detection window, ordered by estimated accesses per second (QPS), from highest to lowest.

-Hot key detection must be enabled by setting `hotkeys-top-k` to a positive value (`0`, the default, disables it); otherwise the command returns an error.
+Hot key detection is enabled by setting `hotkeys-top-k` to a positive value (`0`, the default, disables it).
+While it is disabled the command succeeds and returns an empty array, so a polling client does not need to special-case the disabled state.

 Client key accesses are sampled into a *live* window whose length is `hotkeys-window-seconds`.
 When a window completes it is *frozen*, and